sarihiari/DublinBus/README.md

 # DublinBus
 A Processing sketch for animating bus activity from Dublin public data.

-With help and explanation of Data from Hania Al Hamad.
+With help and explanation of Data from Hania Al-Hamadو University of Melbourne.

 This Sketch is written in Processing 3.2.1.